 In order to administer first aid quickly and effectively, it is vital that your team has access to a selection of equipment designed to prevent or treat injuries.
 You can ensure that the swelling of joints is kept to a minimum by having a box of ice packs at the ready.
 A standard first aid kit with bandages, gloves, eye-wash, plasters, heat sprays and cleansing packs is is essential.
 And a resuscitation face shield with one-way valve could be the difference between life and death.
 Other useful items of equipment related to the health of players include hot and cold therapy support, spray bottles and support tape.

-In order to define the dimensions of a pitch, and to comply with league regulations, you should ensure that you always have a supply of corner poles and flags in your inventory, which come in sets of four and in a range of colour combinations.
+In order to define the dimensions of a pitch, and to comply with league regulations, you should ensure that you always have a supply of poles and corner flags in your inventory, which come in sets of four and in a range of colour combinations.
 Particularly if you play on fields shared with other teams, you may want to mark out the dimensions of your entire pitch area.
 Or you might want to clearly mark a spectator area around your pitch.
 A set of Samba Respect Barriers includes ground anchors, rope and poles for creating barriers safely and quickly.

 FA regulations dictate that the every team must have a designated captain, and that player – who must always be on the field of play – has to wear a captain’s armband at all times.
 Elasticated ‘C’ bands are available in a range of colours and sizes, and can be fixed in place with Velcro fastening.
 Shin pads are essential for injury prevention, and they are required as mandatory items of equipment by the vast majority of leagues and competitions.
 They are available in a range of colours, sizes and designs, and many options are made with breathable, lightweight materials and ankle protection.